ryboe/CSS3/CONTRIBUTING.md

 If you have CSS3 installed, you should probably uninstall it to prevent any conflicts.

-If you installed it through Package Control, then press `cmd+shift+p` and then type "Package Control: Remove Package".
+If you installed it through Package Control, then press `ctrl+shift+p`, or `cmd+shift+p` on OS X, and then type "Package Control: Remove Package".
 Finally, select CSS3 from the menu.

 If you manually cloned it to your Packages directory, then delete the folder.